 Tools of Torture and Public Humiliation in Rothenburg

-The museum has a large collection of original instruments of torture and punishments.
+The museum has a large collection of original instruments of torture and punishment.
 Many of the torture devices and executioner tools were really used.

 Public Humiliation